-If you have ever observed children at play, you would probably have seen them naturally moving through some yoga asanas, completely oblivious to the fact that they’re doing yoga.
-So how can you help your child invite more yoga practice into their lives and give them access to the power of healing and growth that it holds?
+If you have ever observed children at play, you would probably have seen them naturally moving through some yoga asanas, completely oblivious to the fact they’re doing yoga.
+So how can you help your child invite more yoga practice into their lives?

 Yoga Nidra is one of the few practices where it is not so much about the journey, but more about the destination.
 Find out more about what is often known as yogic sleep in this blog!

 Practiced for centuries, Ayurveda centres on creating balance in your life: physically, mentally, and spiritually.
 Find out more about yoga’s sister science in this blog.

 Mudras are hand and body postures where your body (often your fingers) are held in specific positions.
 These positions relate to and influence the flow of energy throughout the body.